lawrennd/old_talks/_posts/2010-9-22-prib-tutorial-gaussian-processes-and-gene-regulation.md

 ---
-:bibtex_key: Lawrence:tutorialPRIB10
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: 'PRIB Tutorial: Gaussian Processes and Gene Regulation'
+title: 'PRIB Tutorial: Gaussian Processes and Gene Regulation'
-:venue: PRIB2010, Radboud University, Nijmegen, Netherlands
+venue: PRIB2010, Radboud University, Nijmegen, Netherlands
-:linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "gp_prib10.pdf"'
+linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "gp_prib10.pdf"'
-:year: '2010'
+year: '2010'
-:month: sep
+month: '9'
-:day: '22'
+day: '22'
-:abstract: 'Computational biology models are often missing information, such as the concentration of biochemical species of interest.
+abstract: 'Computational biology models are often missing information, such as the concentration of biochemical species of interest.
 One approach to dealing with this missing information is to place a probabilistic prior over the missing data.
 One possible choice for such a prior is a Gaussian process.\\\\ In this tutorial we